RiS3-Lab/p2im/README.md

 # P<sup>2</sup>IM
 This is the repo for *P<sup>2</sup>IM: Scalable and Hardware-independent Firmware Testing via Automatic Peripheral Interface Modeling*, a USENIX Security'20 paper. **Paper, slides, and presentation video** are available [here](https://www.usenix.org/conference/usenixsecurity20/presentation/feng).

+P<sup>2</sup>IM conducts firmware testing in a generic processor emulator (QEMU).
+P<sup>2</sup>IM automatically models the processor-peripheral interface (i.e., peripheral register and interrupt) to handle the peripherals that are not supported by the emulator.

 ## Directory structure of the repo
 ```
 .